irondrive/andromeda-server/README.md

 # License

-Andromeda Server Core including this readme, the wiki, and any documentation are copyrighted by the author.
+Andromeda including this readme, the wiki, and any documentation are copyrighted by the author.
 Use of this repository and source code is licensed under the AGPLv3.
 Commercial licenses can be obtained separately.